dwkim78/upsilon/README.md

 Note: An array of magnitude errors is not mandatory.

-If necessary, these three variables must be refined prior to be ingested to UPSILoN.
+If necessary, these three variables have to be refined prior to being ingested to UPSILoN.
 For instance, invalid values (e.g. nan, inf, etc.) among these variables must be removed.
-UPSILoN only provides a sigma-clipping routine.
+For refining light curves, UPSILoN only provides a sigma-clipping routine.
 You can use it as:

 ```python